Quebec: British North America (1763–1867)

 In response to the rebellions, Lord Durham was asked to undertake a study and prepare a report offering a solution to the British Parliament.
-In his report, Lord Durham recommended that Canadiens be culturally assimilated, with English as their only official language.
-In order to do this, the British passed the Act of Union 1840, which merged Upper Canada and Lower Canada into a single colony: the Province of Canada.
+Durham recommended that Canadiens be culturally assimilated, with English as their only official language.
+To do this, the British passed the Act of Union 1840, which merged Upper Canada and Lower Canada into a single colony: the Province of Canada.
 Lower Canada became the francophone and densely populated Canada East, and Upper Canada became the anglophone and sparsely populated Canada West.
 This union, unsurprisingly, was the main source of political instability until 1867.
-Despite their population gap, both Canada East and Canada West obtained an identical number of seats in the Legislative Assembly of the Province of Canada, which created representation problems.
-In the beginning, Canada East was under-represented because of its superior population size.
-Over time, however, massive immigration from the British Isles to Canada West occurred, which increased its population.
-Since the two regions continued to have equal representation in the Parliament, this meant that it was now Canada West that was under-represented.
-The representation issues were frequently called into question by debates on "Representation by Population".
-In this period, the Loyalists and immigrants from the British Isles appropriated the term "Canadian", referring to Canada, their place of residence.
-The "Old Canadians" responded to this appropriation of identity by henceforth identifying with their ethnic community, under the name "French Canadian".
+Despite their population gap, Canada East and Canada West obtained an identical number of seats in the Legislative Assembly of the Province of Canada, which created representation problems.
+In the beginning, Canada East was underrepresented because of its superior population size.
+Over time, however, massive immigration from the British Isles to Canada West occurred.
+Since the two regions continued to have equal representation, this meant it was now Canada West that was under-represented.
+The representation issues were called into question by debates on "representation by population".
+Around this period, the British population appropriated the term Canadian to refer to themselves, referring to Canada, their place of residence.
+The French population, who had thus far been "the Canadians", began to be identified with their ethnic community under the name "French Canadian" as they were a "French of Canada".

-As access to new lands remained problematic because they were still monopolized by the Clique du Château, an exodus of Canadiens towards New England began and went on for the next one hundred years.
-This phenomenon is known as the Grande Hémorragie and greatly threatened the survival of the Canadien nation.
-The massive British immigration ordered from London that soon followed the failed rebellion compounded this problem.
-In order to combat this, the Church adopted the revenge of the cradle policy.
+As access to new lands remained problematic because they were still monopolized by the Château Clique, an exodus of Canadiens towards New England began and went on for the next hundred years.
+This phenomenon is known as the Grande Hémorragie and threatened the survival of the Canadien nation.
+The massive British immigration ordered from London that followed the failed rebellion, compounded this.
+To combat it, the Church adopted the revenge of the cradle policy.
 In 1844, the capital of the Province of Canada was moved from Kingston to Montreal.
+During Ireland's Great Potato Famine (1845–1852), nearly 100,000 Irish refugees passed through Grosse Isle's quarantine station, with many settling in Quebec and integrating into French-Canadian society.

 Political unrest came to a head in 1849, when English Canadian rioters set fire to the Parliament Building in Montreal following the enactment of the Rebellion Losses Bill, a law that compensated French Canadians whose properties were destroyed during the rebellions of 1837–1838.
-This bill, resulting from the Baldwin-La Fontaine coalition and Lord Elgin's advice, was a very important one as it established the notion of responsible government.
-In 1854, the seigneurial system was abolished, the Grand Trunk Railway was built and the Canadian–American Reciprocity Treaty was implemented.
+This bill, resulting from the Baldwin-La Fontaine coalition and Lord Elgin's advice, was important as it established the notion of responsible government.
+In 1854, the seigneurial system was abolished, the Grand Trunk Railway was built, and the Canadian–American Reciprocity Treaty was implemented.
 In 1866, the Civil Code of Lower Canada was adopted.